huaien-zhang/huaien-zhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello, I'm Huaien Zhang.
-I am a Research Associate (postdoctoral researcher) at The University of Hong Kong, working under the supervision of Prof. Ho Chen (IEEE Fellow).
+I am a Research Associate at The University of Hong Kong, working under the supervision of Prof. Ho Chen (IEEE Fellow).
 I am interested in compiler and program analyzer, software security/reliability, AI4SE, and trustworthy AI.
 My research focuses on applying techniques such as program analysis, fuzzing, and large language model to enhance the security and reliability of software systems.

 I earned my Ph.D. in Computer Science from The Hong Kong Polytechnic University, where my research was supervised by Prof. Yu Pei and co-supervised by Prof. Shin Hwei Tan.
 I also collaborate closely with Prof. Yuqun Zhang.
 Prior to my PhD, I completed my M.Eng. in Software Engineering at Fudan University under the joint supervision of Prof. Min Yang and Prof. Zhemin Yang.